tpb1908/CWDoc/doc_gen.md

                             <li> Referenced- When the issue was referenced from a commit message, and the commit </li>
                             <li> Mentioned- When a user was mentioned in the body, and the user that was mentioned </li>
                             <li> Assigned- When a user was assigned to the issue, the user that was assigned, and by whom </li>
-                            <li> Unassigned- When a user was unassinged from the issue, the user that was unassigned, and by whom </li>
+                            <li> Unassigned- When a user was unassigned from the issue, the user that was unassigned, and by whom </li>
                             <li> Labeled- When a label was added to the issue, and by whom </li>
                             <li> Unlabeled- When a label was removed from the issue, and by whom </li>
                             <li> Milestoned- When the issue was added to a milestone, and by whom </li>